isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/book-bugs-events.md

 All submissions will receive a reward.
 You must complete the English version to receive a reward.
 Bonus rewards will be given to Explorers who also submit the completed Mother Tongue options.

-Each week, the top two submissions will be featured on the Public Libraries' Instagram Story (<a href="https://www.instagram.com/publiclibrarysg/" target="_blank" rel="noopener noreferrer">@publiclibrarysg</a>) for public voting for 24h.
+Each week, the top two submissions will be featured on the Public Libraries' Instagram Story (<a href="https://www.instagram.com/publiclibrarysg/" target="_blank" rel="noopener noreferrer">@publiclibrarysg</a>) for public voting for 24 hours.
 The public's favourite work will receive bonus Book Bugs rewards and a book prize!

 **Timeline**